Periodic solutions of nonlinear control systems with switching: a Lie-algebraic and contraction approach: MAIN RESULTS

+By evaluating $\dot V$ and considering linear functions $\theta\in \cal K$, we conclude that~\eqref{Vquad} satisfies~\eqref{Vfun}--\eqref{V-decay} if a constant $n\times n$ matrix $Q\succ 0$ and a scalar $\beta>0$ satisfy the following Lyapunov-type linear matrix inequality (LMI):

-In the considered case, condition~\eqref{Lyapunov_LMI} implies that the Taylor approximation of order ${\cal O}(\tau)$ of the vector field $F$ in~\eqref{F_general} has a uniformly Hurwitz Jacobian in $D_0$.
+for all $x\in D_0$, where $I$ is the identity matrix, the relations ``$\succ 0$'' and ``$\preceq 0$'' denote positive-definite and negative-semidefinite matrices, respectively.
+The same LMI~\eqref{Lyapunov_LMI}, with the Jacobian of $F(x)$ replaced by $\frac{\partial f(t,x)}{\partial x}$ for all $(t,x)\in {\mathbb R}_{\ge 0} \times D$, can be used to ensure condition~\eqref{Vdot} of Theorem~\eqref{thm2}.
+In the particular case where~\eqref{sys_discontinuous} coincides with system~\eqref{cs_driftless} and the vector fields $g_1$, ..., $g_m$ are constant, we have $\frac{\partial f(t,x)}{\partial x} \equiv \frac{\partial f_0(x)}{\partial x}$ for all $t\ge 0$.
+Hence, the conditions of Theorem~\ref{thm2} are guaranteed in this case by } In the considered case, condition~\eqref{LMI_f0} implies that the ${\cal O}(\tau)$ Taylor approximation of the vector field $F$ in~\eqref{F_general} has a uniformly Hurwitz Jacobian in $D_0$.
 Therefore, if $F^{(1)}(x)=\alpha_1 f_1(x) + ... + \alpha_N f_N(x)$ vanishes at some interior point $x^0$ of $D_0$, then the equilibrium $\tilde x= x^0$ of the autonomous system $\dot {\tilde x}(t) = \tau F^{(1)}(\tilde x(t))$ is exponentially stable in~$D_0$~\cite[Thm.~2]{lohmiller1998contraction}.
-Although a complete stability analysis of the autonomous system in~\eqref{autonomous} from Theorem~\ref{thm1} requires considering all higher-order terms in the vector field~$F$, the above observation suggests to consider a quadratic Lyapunov candidate function with the matrix $M$, obtained from the LMI~\eqref{Lyapunov_LMI} for $f_0$, to study the dynamics of $\dot {\tilde x}(t) = F(\tilde x (t))$ in a neighborhood of its steady-state. \end{remark}
+Although a complete stability analysis of the autonomous system in~\eqref{autonomous} from Theorem~\ref{thm1} requires considering all higher-order terms in the vector field~$F$, the above observation suggests {testing Corollary~\ref{cor2} and Theorem~\ref{thm2} with a quadratic Lyapunov candidate obtained from~\eqref{LMI_f0}.} \end{remark}

-\section{Case Studies}
+\section{CASE STUDIES}